beanstalkd/beanstalkd/index.md

 {% endhighlight %}

 This starts up `beanstalkd` listening on address 10.0.1.5, port 11300.
-For more information on how to run beanstalkd as a bacground service, in production, see [the adm directory][adm].
+For more information on how to run beanstalkd as a background service, in production, see [the adm directory][adm].

 ## Use It